 People with trigger points in the longissimus or medial hamstring have very similar complaints about where the pain is focused but very different complaints about the details of the pattern and when it hurts.

-One of the tell-tale signs that I am dealing with trigger points is that the pain can be relieved with ice-and-stretch along the referring muscle – without addressing the spine.
+One of the tell-tale signs that I am dealing with trigger points is that the pain can be relieved with ice-and-stretch.
+In this case, I’ve done nothing to the nerve root at the spine.
 Also, It is obvious when I can elicit the pain with direct pressure on the trigger point.
-Nerve pressure at the spine responds to releasing restrictions around the vertebrae and, when the disc is severely compromised, the pain returns viciously upon standing.
+Nerve pressure at the spine responds to releasing restrictions around the vertebrae.
+Also, when the disc is severely compromised, the pain returns viciously upon standing.

 Get help from the right professionals

-I am not saying that you should see your doctor or a trigger point specialist but that there is value in getting an assessment from both.
+I am not saying that you should see your doctor or a trigger point specialist.
+Instead, there is value in getting an assessment from both.
 Most of the new clients that I see with this kind of pain have already spoken with their doctor and are not satisfied with their care.

 By the way, in new cases where the assessment indicates nerve pressure, I am very direct that the only responsible action, at that point, is to see a doctor for proper diagnosis and direction.
-Also, if your pain is severe and unfamiliar, even if you think it is trigger point referral, see a doctor (orthopedist, chiropractor, neurologist) first.
+Also, if your pain is severe and unfamiliar, even if you think it is a trigger point referral – see a doctor (orthopedist, chiropractor, neurologist) first.

 Understanding the cause of the pain is an important step to finding an effective solution.
 I can usually assess, identify and release the trigger point quickly but the lasting solution to chronic pain is usually more involved.
 It may be about a series of sessions and/or a home program of stretching and strengthening.
 See your local massage and bodywork therapist for help with trigger points.